-Follow instruction on the recipe card to check on baking powder or baking soda for reactions before proceeding with recipe
+Follow instruction on the recipe card to check on baking powder or baking soda for reactions before proceeding with the recipe

 2. PREPARE THE DOUGH

 If you use a stand mixer: Mix all ingredients, except for the liquid in a mixing bowl.
 Use a dough hook attachment.
-Turn on the mixer on medium speed and gradually add the liquid, start with the lowest amount of liquid and then add as necessary until a dough is formed.
+Turn the mixer on medium speed and gradually add the liquid, start with the lowest amount of liquid and then add as necessary until a dough is formed.
 Don’t dump all the liquid all at once.
 You can stop kneading when the dough is no longer sticky

 If you use hands: Mix all ingredients, except for the liquid in a mixing bowl.
 Knead with your hands until you get a dough that is no longer sticky to touch and add liquid gradually

 It’s important to rest the dough after all the kneading.
 This part is to relax the gluten.
 Cover and rest the dough for at least 15 minutes.
 Your steamed buns will be softer too.

 4. PREPARE STEAMER

 Bring water in the steamer to a boil